jasedit/scriptorium/README.md

 1. A folder inside the common directory.
 The name of this folder is what is used to reference the template in a MultiMarkdown paper by the `latex template` metadata.
 2. A LaTeX file named `setup.tex` inside this folder, which contains the template preamble.
 The preamble should include everything at the start of the document before the content, through the `\begin{document}` statement.
 More may be included in this preamble, such as seen in the IEEE example.
 3. a LaTeX file named `footer.tex` inside this folder, which contains any LaTeX which should be appended to the end of the file.
-This often includes the biliography commands.
+This often includes the bibliography commands.
 The IEEE `footer.tex` file is a good example of such a footer.